Hawkman (Katar Hol): Publication history

 In 1989, Timothy Truman decided to reboot the Silver Age Hawkman in a three-book series titled Hawkworld.
 This was the start of the post-Hawkworld version of Katar Hol.
 While this series was originally meant to just be a retold origin of Hawkman, it spawned yet another Hawkman series.
 In 1990 DC created the Hawkworld monthly series.
 This series had two volumes, but was eventually canceled.

 During the mid 1990s–2010s Hawkman had more on-and-off series.
 However, none of them were of much importance.
 With all of the different series, Hawkman had been part of, his origin and story had become rather complicated and confusing.
 At the end of his 3rd series, Hawkman was physically dissolved into nothing.
 Eventually Hawkman came back, but this time, rather than being the alien policeman that he was in the previous series, he was Carter Hall, the reincarnated Egyptian prince.
 However this added even more complexity to Hawkman, and the series was canceled.

 In 2011, the Silver Age Hawkman was rebooted again as part of The New 52 reboot.
 His new comic book was titled The Savage Hawkman.
 Although this Hawkman was the most simple version of the complex character, the series sold poorly and ended after twenty issues.
 In 2016, Hawkman returned again as part of the DC Rebirth relaunch, in a series titled The Death of Hawkman, which concluded after six issues.

 A new Hawkman title, by Robert Venditti and Bryan Hitch, debuted in June 2018.
-However this series concerned Carter Hall the reincarnated Egyptian prince version of Hawkman rather than Katar Hol, or Silver Age version of the character.
+The series focuses on Carter Hall, the reincarnated Egyptian prince version of Hawkman, rather than Katar Hol.